pulumi/workshops/aws-getting-started-cicd/README.md

   </details>

-- Make an infrastructure change to the application in another AWS region.
+- Make an infrastructure change to deploy the application in another AWS region.
   <details>
     <summary>🧩 Click here for a hint </summary>
     In the Pulumi CLI, we'd run the following:
+    ```bash
-    `pulumi config set aws:region us-west-2`
+    pulumi config set aws:region us-west-2
+    ```
   </details>

 - Make a pipeline change to destroy the `test` stack upon successfully merging to the `main` branch.
   <details>
     <summary>🧩 Click here for a hint </summary>
-    To set up a GitHub Action workflow that runs only when merging to the main branch, you can use the `on` configuration to specify the event triggers and the `if` condition to control when the workflow should execute.
-Here's an example workflow YAML file:
+    To set up a GitHub Action workflow that runs only when merging to the main branch:

     ```yaml
     name: on-merge